 Yellow- faced whip snake ( Pseudechis porphyriacus)

-Yellow - faced with snake is a venomous snake however is not considered deadly but may cause issues with animals.
+Yellow - faced whip snake is a venomous snake however is not considered deadly but may cause issues with animals.
 The bite can very painful with localised swelling.
 It is still a potentially dangerous snake as some people will react differently.

 Colouring is usually grey to light olive green and often having a reddish tinge on the the neck down towards the back.
 The eye is distinctive with a yellow pale ring and a comma shaped marking underneath it with the belly being a greenish grey.
 This species is a very slender and small species of snake and only grows to 1 meter.